 Walking - easy, 3-4 hours.

 After a brief rest, we meet for a walking tour of this ancient Lao capital with its quiet streets and beautiful pagodas.
-In the early evening, those with the energy will be treated to a stunning sunset over the city and the Mekong and Khan rivers from the top of Phousi Hill in the center of town.
-Tonight we dine together at our hotel, where we enjoy a traditional Baci ceremony: a ritual used to bring good wishes upon special events with offerings to the spirits.
+If the weather is good, we may climb the 300-plus steps to the top of Mount Phousi for sunset over the city and the Mekong and Khan rivers.
+Tonight we dine together at our hotel, where we enjoy a traditional Baci ceremony, a ritual used to bring good wishes upon special events with offerings to the spirits.

 DAY 2